How to plan your move to Italy

 It’s clear that a large number of Italian people don’t speak English, or, speak it at a very elementary level.
 So, it’s very important that you learn to speak Italian as soon as possible, if you want to feel comfortable in your new Italian city and meet a lot of Italian new friends.

-At Europass, the most vibrant Italian language school in Florence, we can offer you different exciting ways to learn Italian.
+At Europass, we can offer you different exciting ways to learn Italian.

 On our website, you can test your Italian level and look at the best online resources we collected to help you improve your Italian.